 On Mother’s day, my kids’ eyes sparkle when they give me macaroni necklaces and glitter-heavy cards.
-They don’t see the mess they leave behind in the kitchen after they make me breakfast, yet their faces beam when they bring buttery toast and coffee to me.
-Three pairs of hands tickle me awake on Mother’s Day– sometimes after the sun shines through the blinds.
+They don’t see the mess they leave behind in the kitchen after they make me breakfast.
+Yet their faces beam when they bring buttery toast and coffee to me.
+Three pairs of hands tickle me awake on Mother’s Day, it’s definitely one of our Mother’s Day traditions.
+Sometimes after the sun shines through the blinds.

 Once I realized that Mother’s Day really isn’t about me (i.e., the Mom), the holiday blossomed with significance.
+Now we’ve created 3 Mother’s Day traditions as a family.
 Mother’s Day is an opportunity for me to teach them how to love each other.

 Mother’s Day Tradition #1: Play with Those You Love